michaeldavidjohnson/michaeldavidjohnson/README.md

 ### Hi there 👋

+### Currently Reading:
+Advanced Mathematical Methods for Scientists and Engineers: Asymptotic Methods and Perturbation Theory

 <!--
 **michaeldavidjohnson/michaeldavidjohnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.